-Every User has a unique relationship to their OmniRig, such as how and why it was installed, how they control it, and the nature of how their OmniRig operates.
-OmniRigs will draw from the energy and resources of the User.
+Every User has a unique relationship to their Core Cybernetic, such as how and why it was installed, how they control it, and the nature of how their Core Cybernetic operates.
+Core Cybernetics will draw from the energy and resources of the User.
 Upon installation, a User must nominate one of their three Aptitudes that will become their Core Aptitude.
-This defines the manner in which the OmniRig will be installed, structured, and programmed, determining the biological engine that feeds the OmniRig and how the User operates it.
+In this Demo version, your pre-built characters have a Core Aptitude already selected.
+This defines the manner in which the Core Cybernetic will be installed, structured, and programmed, determining the engine that feeds the Core Cybernetic and the method of operation.
+This is all for the Player to decide and design.